The

 Even though LA and

-wrote about.
-But there are crowds now, the empty spaces and deserted
+LA is crowded now, the empty spaces and deserted

 canyons are gone, infilled with homes, cars, every space covered with